langchain-ai/langgraphjs/README.md

 graph.setEntryPoint("oracle");
 ```

-Now what do we want to have happen?
-If the `"oracle"` node returns a message expecting a tool call, we want to execute the `"calculator"` node.
-If not, we can just end execution.
+Now let's think - what do we want to have happen?

+- If the `"oracle"` node returns a message expecting a tool call, we want to execute the `"calculator"` node
+- If not, we can just end execution

-We can achieve this using **conditional edges**, which route execution to a node based on the current state using a function.
+We can achieve this using **conditional edges**, which routes execution to a node based on the current state using a function.

 Here's what that looks like: